New Opportunities With Lifelong Learning

 With costs like those, no wonder we tend to DIY (and often make a botch of it) instead of hiring experts.

-Rather than DIY, I have chosen to go down the route of affiliate marketing, where most of the technical jobs have been done for me.
+Rather than DIY on product creation, I have chosen to go down the route of affiliate marketing, where most of the technical jobs have been done for me.

 Over To You